 For Gosling, this period at King's could be broken down into four stages: firstly, the preliminary work around DNA before x-ray diffraction studies began and culminated in the first good crystalline pattern; secondly, the arrival of Franklin and the observation of two phases , Structure A and B, in DNA; thirdly, the interpretation of water content within the specimen and finally the ‘schism’ between Franklin and Wilkins.

-In his concluding remarks, Gosling notes that it was his belief that Franklin never wholeheartedly believed that the structure was other than helical, despite giving that impression to Wilkins and Stokes.
-Perhaps the most telling observation is the following:
+concluding remarks, Gosling notes that it was his belief that Franklin never wholeheartedly believed that the structure was other than helical, despite giving that impression to Wilkins and Stokes.

-"If only Rosalind and Maurice had not been such shy people they might have been able to cooperate well in spite of their different views on how to set about solving the structure of DNA".
+not been such shy people they might have been able to cooperate well in spite

-You can read the full account of Raymond Gosling's reflections on his DNA work at King's via the Wellcome Digital Library- here
+You can read the full account of Raymond Gosling's reflections on his DNA work at King's via the Wellcome Digital Library- here.

 Not another conference: A letter from Sir Nevill Mott on the proliferation of anti-nuclear disarmament splinter groups